keondo/UIColor-KECrayons/README.md

 The colour names are those which appear if you click a colour in the OSX chooser.

-Even though it peeved me just a tiny bit, I decided to use the US spelling of the word 'colour' in the instance names so they didn't jar with the built-in colour names.
+Note that I am using the US spelling of the word 'colour' in the instance names so they gel with the built-in colour names.